-logical name (lognamei) specification is case-insensitive.
-For LINUX/Linu systems, the extension (exti) is casesensitive; for Windows systems, it is not keyword may be specified as often as necessary and the values will be come separated and appended.
-If the same logical name is specified more than of extension in the last specification will be the one used.
-Example: extdefault=plot(myplot), punch(mypunch) changes the default extension assigned to logical name PLOT from "plt" to "myplot" and the default extension assigned to logical name PUNCH from to "mypunch".
+extdefault = logname1(ext1),logname2(ext2), Default: No lt: None Changes the default extension(s) associated with the specified logical name(s).
+The logical name (lognamei) specification is case-insensitive.
+For LINUX/Linux systems, the extension (exti) is casesensitive; for Windows systems, it is not.
+This keyword may be specified as often as necessary and the values will be commaseparated and appended.
+If the same logical name is specified more than once, the extension in the last specification will be the one used.
+Example: extdefault=plot( changes the default extension assigr "myplot" and the default extension to "mypunch".
 Restrictions: 1.
-Only FORTRAN files identified as "Assignable" may have their destreasion changed.
-See Table 2-1 in the MSC Nastran Quick Ref.
-Guide, Volume 1.
-2. The extension may not be one of the reserved extensions.
-These references the extensions are: f06, f04, log, MASTER, DBALL, OBJSCR, SCRA logical name (lognamei) specification is case-insensitive.
-For LINUX/Linu systems, the extension (exti) is casesensitive; for Windows systems, it is not keyword may be specified as often as necessary and the values will be come separated and appended.
-If the same logical name is specified more than of extension in the last specification will be the one used.
-Example: extdefault=plot(myplot), punch(mypunch) changes the default extension assigned to logical name PLOT from "plt" to "myplot" and the default extension assigned to logical name PUNCH from to "mypunch".
-Restrictions: 1.
-Only FORTRAN files identified as "Assignable" may have their destreasion changed.
-See Table 2-1 in the MSC Nastran Quick Ref.
-Guide, Volume 1.
-2. The extension may not be one of the reserved extensions.
-These references the extensions are: f06, f04, log, MASTER, DBALL, OBJSCR, SCRA "myplot" and the default extension assigned to logical name PUNCH from to "mypunch".
-Restrictions: 1.
-Only FORTRAN files identified as "Assignable" may have their dextension changed.
-See Table 2-1 in the MSC Nastran Quick Resulting Guide, Volume 1.
-2. The extension may not be one of the reserved extensions.
-These reextensions are: f06, f04, log, MASTER, DBALL, OBJSCR, SCRA Example: extdefault=plot(myplot), punch(mypunch) Only FORTRAN files identified as "Assignable" may have their dextension changed.
-See Table 2-1 in the MSC Nastran Quick Refudide, Volume 1.
-The extension may not be one of the reserved extensions.
-These references are: f06, f04, log, MASTER, DBALL, OBJSCR, SCRA extension changed .
-See Table 2-1 in the MSC Nastran Quick Ref Guide, Volume 1.
-The extension may not be one of the reserved extensions.
-These re extensions are: f06, f04, log, MASTER, DBALL, OBJSCR, SCRA extensions are: f06, f04, log, MASTER, DBALL, OBJSCR, SCRA and SCR300.
-3. Extensions must be from one- to eight-characters long. f04 f04=number Default: 4 Specifies FORTRAN unit number for Execution Summary Table.
-See the MSC Nastran (p.
-1) in the MSC Nastran Quick Reference Guide for more info on this keyword. f06 f06=number Default: 6 Specifies FORTRAN unit number for standard output file.
-See the Execut Nastran (p.
-1) in the MSC Nastran Quick Reference Guide for more informathis keyword. fbsmem = number Default = 0 Reserves memory for faster solution of the Lanczos method of eigenvalue extraction.
-This keyword may also be set with the "sys146" command linkeyword.
+Only FORTRAN files identified as "Assignable" may have their default extension changed .
+See Table 2-1 in the MSC Nastran Quick Reference Guide, Volume 1.
+2. The extension may not be o extensions are: f06, f04, log and SCR300.
+3. Extensions must be from on ie- to eight-characte rs long. f04 f04=number Default: 4 Specifies FORTRAN unit number f MSC Nastran in the MSC Nastran Que this keyword. f06 f06=number Default: 6 Specifies FORTRAN unit number for standard output file.
+See the Executing MSC Nastran in the MSC Nastran Quick Reference Guide for more information on this keyword. fbsmem fbsmem=number Default = 0 Reserves memory for faster solution of the Lanczos method of eigenvalue extraction.
+This keyword may also be set with the "sys 146 " command line keyword.
 See the MSC Nastran Quick Reference Guide for information for this keyword. gmconn gmconn=pathname Default: None Specifies the name of the external evaluator connection file.
-External geometra or beam element evaluators may be specified.
-See the MSC Nastran Ver Release Guide for additional information on external bar or beam elements see Using BEAMSERV, 234 for information on running an MSC Nastran job beam server. rsion 69 s.
-Also,
+External geometric and bar or beam element evaluators may be specified.
+See the MSC Nastran Version 69 Release Guide for additional information on external bar or beam elements.
+Also, see Using BEAMSERV for information on running an MSC Nastran job using a beam server.